codepharm/Motiv8M3/README.md

-# [codeRx] Playground
+# [codePharm] Playground

-## About

-This 'playground' is place for the codeRx organization to get familiar with collaborative coding.
+This 'playground' is place for the codePharm organization to get familiar with collaborative coding.

 ## MIT License